 Classic (Old) GMAT vs GMAT Focus Edition- Scoring Architecture

-When you receive a GMAT™ Focus Edition Official Score Report, you may wonder how to compare the competitiveness of a candidate with a GMAT™ Focus score to one with a score from the previous GMAT™ Exam.
-According to the GMAC, due to changes in both score scales and score scale distribution, a direct comparison of total scores or section scores between the two exam versions is not meaningful.
-However, you can link and compare exam scores using percentile information.
-To do this comparison, the GMAT provides a Score Concordance Table.
+When looking at a GMAT™ Focus Edition Official Score Report, a common question arises: how can we compare candidates with Focus Edition scores to those with scores from the classic GMAT?
+According to GMAC, due to fundamental changes in both score scales and score distribution, direct comparison of total scores or section scores between the two exam versions is not meaningful.
+However, percentile information can be used to link and compare exam scores.
+GMAC provides a Score Concordance Table to facilitate this comparison.

 Here are some observations from the table below: